Written by DivijaVaish, a grade 12 student

 “It was never like this,” said FissuhHailu of the Irob Advocacy Association.
 Before, he said, “We had places to run away.”

-Mark Lowcock, the top humanitarian emergency official at the UN, said that this situation was the worst in any country since the 2011 Somalia extreme scarcity of food; the number of people affected by the crisis was “higher than anywhere else in the world” and “this is going to get a lot worse”.
+Mark Lowcock, the top humanitarian emergency official at the UN, said that this situation was the worst in any country since the 2011 Somalia famine; the number of people affected by the crisis was “higher than anywhere else in the world” and “this is going to get a lot worse”.

 Linda Thomas-Greenfield, the United States ambassador to the United Nations, who participated in the webcast meeting, said “the very place that woke the modern world up to the scourge of hunger” four decades ago was at risk of a repeat.
 “We cannot make the same mistake twice,” she said.
 “We cannot let Ethiopia starve.”